turingschool/frontend-lightning-talks/schedule-1703.md

 1.
 2.
-3. Juan Jimenez: React - what and why?
+3. Juan - React - what and why?
 4.
 5.
 6.